 Click here to post comments

 Join in and write your own page!
 It's easy to do.
 How?
-Simply click here to return to Your Cat Questions.
+Simply click here to return to Cat Behavior Problems.

 Help with an aggressive cat

 I have three cats and adopted a new kitten we fostered.
 We did a slow introduction of the kitten to the three adult cats.
 It went perfectly with two.
 One cat, however, has been, and continues to be horribly aggressive to the kitten.